bjherger/Capital-One-DS-Challenge/docs/code_test_responses.md

 # Code Test Responses
 Brendan Herger, 13herger@gmail.com

 _Nota Bene:_ This report is aimed solely at a non-technical audience.
-For a technical discussion, please refer to the adjoining code, discussed in `README.md`.
+For a technical discussion, please refer to the adjoining code, discussed in `README.md` in the original GitHub repository.
 Original questions, as provided, are in `docs/codetest_instructions.txt`.

 ## Part 1: Model building on a synthetic dataset